WilliBobadilla/AguacaTech/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details

-#notes
+# Notes
- Forked para subir online, para el deploy en heroku.
+* Forked para subir online, para el deploy en heroku.
- Foked to upload online, to deploy in heroku
+* Forked to upload online, to deploy in heroku